Ill wind for Hong Kong's press freedom

 The station is due to renew its broadcasting licence in 2016.

 Mr Leung has denied having anything to do with the firing.
-Commercial Radio has declined to comment.'Under attack'
+Commercial Radio has declined to comment.

 The affair comes in the same week as two reports which describe press freedom in Hong Kong as being under attack.